 Nigerian LNG cargo heading for Portugal

-REN’s Sines LNG import terminal on Portugal’s Atlantic coast is scheduled to receive a cargo of liquefied natural gas later this month.
+Portugal is scheduled to receive a cargo of liquefied natural gas shipped from Nigeria.

-According to the data provided by the Port of Sines, the 175,000-cbm carrier LNG Port-Harcourt II departed Nigeria LNG facility on Bonny Island and is set to dock at the terminal on April 22.
+Shipping data reveals that the 141,000 cbm carrier LNG Cross River departed Nigeria LNG facility on Bonny Island and is set to dock at REN’s Sines LNG terminal on April 5.

-The vessel transporting the cargo was delivered to Bonny Gas Transport (BGT), a unit of Nigeria LNG, at the end of 2015, from the South Korean shipbuilder Samsung Heavy Industries.
+The vessel transporting the cargo was built in 2005 by the South Korean shipbuilder Hyundai Heavy Industries.

 NLNG’s Bonny Island facility has the capacity to produce 22 mtpa of liquefied natural gas from its six trains.